ferdy/.emacs.d/README.md

 ```
 - run Emacs

+The first time you run Emacs, every package configured in `init.el` and in every
+file in the `lisp` directory will be automatically installed and configured.

 ##Updates
 This configuration tracks latest Emacs developments.
 If you intend to use it, I
 highly recommend you update and build your sources at least once a week.